-On dissecting away the fibrous tissue at the back of the trachea together with numerous mucous glands, involuntary muscular fibres will be seen connecting the extremities of the cartilaginous rings, constituting what has been termed the trachealis muscle.
+ties of the cartilaginous rings, constituting what has been termed the trachealis muscle.
 Within this again is an elastic layer closely connected with the mucous membrane.

-On looking into the lower end of the trachea a slight septum will be seen between the two bronchi but placed to the left of the median line, thus favouring the passage of foreign bodies into the right bronchus, the orifice of which is seen to be larger than that of the left.
+On looking into the lower end of the trachea a slight septum will be seen between the two bronchi, but placed to the left of the median line, thus favoring the passage of foreign bodies into the right bronchus, the orifice of which is seen to be larger than that of the left [and more directly in the axis of the trachea than the left].

-[The trachea and bronchi are to be laid open from behind with scissors, and the divisions of the bronchi should be followed for a short distance into the substance of the lungs.]
+The trackea and bronchi are to be laid open from behind with seissors, and the divisions of the bronchi should be followed for a short distance into the substance of the lungs.

-The Lungs.-The mucous membrane of the air tubes is of a pinkish colour and has ciliated epithelium.
-Numerous mucous glands are embedded in the submucous areolar tissue.
+The Lungs.-The mucous membrane of the air tubes is of a pinkish color and has ciliated epithelium.
+Numerous mucous glands are imbedded in the submucous areolar tissue.